AI API Rate Limits 2026: OpenAI, Anthropic, Gemini RPM, TPM & 429 Fixes

 - If you know you will need Tier 3+ limits, front-load your spending by purchasing credits early.

-- OpenAI: $100 cumulative spend unlocks Tier 3 (4M TPM for GPT-5).
+- OpenAI: $100 cumulative spend plus 7+ days since first successful payment unlocks Tier 3 (2M TPM for GPT-5).
 That is a one-time threshold, not monthly.

 Plan your tier progression based on your growth projections, and purchase credits slightly ahead of when you need the higher limits.